 - They are shown in the interactive SQL environment or written in COBOL.
 EXEC SQL and END-EXEC are used to delimit an SQL statement in a COBOL program.
-A description of how to use SQL statements in a COBOL program is provided in the SQL Programming with Host Languages book. - Each SQL example is shown on several lines, with each clause of the statement on a separate line. - SQL keywords are highlighted. - Table names provided in Appendix A of the SQL Programming Concepts book use the collection CORPDATA.
-Table names that are not provided in that appendix should use collections that you create. - Calculated columns are enclosed in parentheses, (). - The SQL naming convention is used. - The APOST and APOSTSQL precompiler options are assumed (although they are not the default in COBOL).
+A description of how to use SQL statements in a COBOL program is provided in the SQL Programming with Host Languages book. - Each SQL example is shown on several lines, with each clause of the statement on a separate line. - SQL keywords are highlighted. - Table names used in the examples are the sample tables provided in Appendix A of the SQL Programming Concepts book and use the schema CORPDATA.
+Table names that are not provided in that appendix should use schemas that you create.
+You can create a set of sample tables in your own schema by issuing the following: - CALL QSYS.CREATE SQL SAMPLE ('your-schema-name') - · Calculated columns are enclosed in parentheses, (). - · The SQL naming convention is used. - The APOST and APOSTSQL precompiler options are assumed (although they are not the default in COBOL).
 Character-string constants within SQL and host language statements are delimited by apostrophes ('). - A sort sequence of HEX is used.